 - Once you have your bottom phyllo dough ready, pour over the zucchini mixture and top with another 6 layers of phyllo dough; make some cuts in the dough on top and bake until golden brown (scroll down for full printable recipe).

 - I used 9 x 13″ casserole dish.
-You can find a similar one here. (affiliate link)
+You can find a similar casserole here. (affiliate link)

-If you’re a zucchini lover, a spanakopita lover, and find yourself with some phyllo dough in a freezer, then don’t hesitate to make this amazing Kolokithopita – Greek Zucchini Pie.
+If you’re a zucchini lover, a spanakopita lover, and find yourself with some phyllo dough in a freezer, then don’t hesitate to make this amazing Kolokithopita – Greek Zucchini Pie recipe.
 I guarantee you’ll love it.

 If you’re hungry for more Greek inspired recipes, check these out: